 If your furnace is blowing cold air, check that the pilot light on your gas system is working.
 The pilot light in your gas furnace ignites the burners so your system can produce heat.

 A pilot light that stops working is a common issue with older furnaces.
 The instruction manual with your gas furnace should provide directions for relighting the pilot.
-If you have trouble doing it, contact your team at Childers Enterprises for help.
+If you have trouble doing it, contact your team at Childers Air Plumbing & Electric for help.

 Faulty Gas Valve

 If your pilot doesn’t light, you might have a faulty gas valve in your furnace.
 You’ll need to replace a defective gas valve so your furnace can operate normally.
 You might also have a valve stuck due to dirt and debris, which could be the case if it’s been a while since you last cleaned your system.

 If you relight the pilot, but it keeps going out, your issue might be with a faulty thermocouple — a sensor that controls the gas valve and ignition.
 It’s usually an easy fix, but you’ll need to call an HVAC technician to adjust or replace it.

 Be sure to distinguish a thermocouple from a flame sensor.
 A flame sensor detects that burners work once they release gas, and the igniters light them.

 You should reset your system if you have a newer furnace with an electronic control panel.
 But first, locate the power switch and turn the stove off.
 Then, restart your system, and it should operate correctly.